 - NETGEAR CM1100: You can’t go wrong with the Netgear CM1100 – it’s the upgraded version of the already successful CM1000.
 It’s also got another thing going for it – its looks.

 NETGEAR C7800: For nearly double the price of some other router/modem combos, you’re getting more than double the speed – 3.2Ghz!
-It’s also jam-packed with features like 4-ethernet ports, 2 USB ports, OFDM technology to reduce network delay, and more!
+It’s also jam-packed with features like 4-ethernet ports, 2 USB ports, OFDM technology to reduce the network delay, and more!

 ARRIS SBG8300: It’s newer, cheaper, and just as fast.
 It’s also got 4-gigabit ports like the C7800 but you’re missing out on USB ports and also getting speeds a bit slower – 2.3Ghz instead of 3.2Ghz.
-If you think the money savings are worth it – go for it, it’s a great modem/router with a lot of cool tech.
+If you think the money savings are worth it – go for it, it’s a great modem/router with a lot of cool techs.

 Related: Check out our detailed review and comparison of all these modems and combos!

 Conclusion: Ditch Your Rented Modem and get a Modem Router Combo for Comcast

 The main thing is to ditch that pesky little modem sent to you by our beloved Comcast and get something that’s half-decent – while also saving some cash!